x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md

    - Requires a Microsoft 365 or Office 365 Enterprise, Business, or Education organization.

    - The on-premises mailbox data is synchronized in the same datacenter region where that Microsoft 365 or Office 365 organization is set up.
-For more about where Microsoft 365 or Office 365 data is located, visit the Microsoft Trust Center.
+For more information about where Microsoft 365 and Office 365 data is located, visit the Microsoft Trust Center.

    - The external URL host names for Exchange ActiveSync and AutoDiscover must be published as service principals to Azure Active Directory through the Hybrid Configuration Wizard.